Art History (AHST)

 Attributes: CAOT Catholic Studies: Non-Religious Studies, GDAH Graphic Design: Art History

 Leonardo, Raphael, and Michelangelo were all praised by the 16th-century artist and writer Giorgio Vasari for raising the visual arts to a level unrivaled since ancient Greece and Rome.
-Vasari organized all Italian artists, and all forms of artistic production, into an orderly progression that reached perfection in the sculpture produced by the “divine Michelangelo” during the period we call the High Renaissance.
-How reliable was Vasari’s narrative of artistic progress, and what happened to Italian art after it reached this so-called perfection?
-This course, which spans roughly 1480-1570, investigates those and other questions that emerge from this flourishing period of cultural production on the Italian peninsula.
-We will examine themes including the rebirth of classical antiquity, the concept of artistic style, the role of class and gender in the production and consumption of visual art, and new technologies for producing visual art.
-While the course focuses on Florence, Venice, and Rome as major centers of artistic production, we will also look to the broader global context that shaped the world in which these Italian artists lived and worked.
+This course, which spans roughly 1480-1570, explores this narrative of artistic progress, and what happened to Italian art after it reached “perfection” during the period we call the High Renaissance.
+Areas of focus include the rebirth of classical antiquity, the concept of artistic style, the role of class and gender in the production and consumption of visual art, and new technologies for producing visual art.

 AHST 1132 Baroque Art and Architecture in Rome 3 Credits